thesourceofcode/thesourceofcode.github.io/_posts/2021-06-21-extracting-pdf-password-android.md

 <h2>Hunting down the Password</h2>

-I was reasonable sure that this line of code:
+I was reasonably sure that this line of code:

 ```java
 b2.a(((String)this.v.get(12)).substring(12));